How epilepsy can affect learning and the university experience

 If you have a seizure during a class or lectures, it can be disruptive for you.
 Depending on how your seizures affect you, it may be only a minor disruption, or you may need to go somewhere quiet to recover, which will take you out of the class.

 You could plan ahead for what you want to happen if you have a seizure during classes or lectures.
-It might help to talk to your lecturers about what your seizures are like, how they affect you and what you want to happen if you have a seizure.
-This could help to make sure you are not taken out of a class or lecture unnecessarily, and that you have a place to recover, if you need to.
-It could help to make sure you are treated how you want to be treated during a seizure.
+It might help to talk to your lecturers about what your seizures are like, how they affect you and what you want to happen if you have one.
+This could help to make sure you are not taken out of a class or lecture unnecessarily, or that you have a place to recover, if you need to.
+It could help to make sure you are treated how you want to be treated during and after a seizure.

 Practical work and course work